 Similarly, you don’t need to use up every pot in your kitchen to make these.
 Here’s what you need:

 - 9 inch by 13 inch baking dish.
 While you can use a different size of dish, you definitely need one that is at least 2 inches deep (ie. a cookie sheet won’t work).
 The sticky sauce boils during baking and it will get all over your oven if the sides of your dish are too low.

 - tin foil

 How to make sticky Chinese chicken wings

-Making this sticky Chinese chicken wings recipe is about as easy it gets.
+Making this sticky wing sauce is about as easy it gets.

 It doesn’t even matter if all of the wings are covered by the sauce at this point.
-It will boil and coat all of the wings while it is baking.
+It will bubble and coat all of the wings while it is baking.